Information For Students

 - are trained in tutorial skills.

 Tutoring is a team effort: you and your tutor work together to help you do well in your courses.
-Be sure to bring your class notes, textbook, current class assignment, and a list of particular questions you may have.
+Be sure to bring your class notes, successfully, current class assignment, and a list of particular questions you may have.
 Make sure that before you see a tutor that you have completed or attempted your assignments and have made every effort to overcome your learning difficulties on your own.
 If you cannot seem to do so, then we will be glad to help you.

 As a successful MiraCosta student, you may want to help your peers by becoming a tutor.
 As a paid hourly position, tutoring allows you to help others, offers a flexible work schedule, provides convenient employment on campus, and reinforces your own learning.
 Qualifications include earning a grade of B or A in the course(s) you wish to tutor, recommendation by your instructor(s), and student status.
 If selected, you will be provided with training in how to tutor.

 If you are interested in applying for a tutoring position, complete an application at the tutoring center at either campus prior June 1.
 If we are interested in considering you for an opening, we will call you to schedule an interview.